Converting your Projector to Cinema 4K

 UPCONVERTED CONTENT USING THE REPURPOSED BLACK PIXELS.
 Digital anamorphic upconversion is now a standard feature in all of the most popular high end 4K projectors to convert movies and other wide screen content to a higher resolution of 3840 x 2133 (16:9 projectors) for 33% more display pixels or 4096 x 2133 (17:9 projectors) for 25% more display pixels.
 While no real, additional source resolution is implied, upconversion from real video content has been proven to not only provide substantial additional image brightness from these millions of additional pixels but also additional realistic detail and subsequent improved clarity.
 Aspect Modes: Sony: “V-Stretch“.
 JVC: “Anamorphic C“.
 Digital Projection: “TheaterScope“.
 Epson: “Anamorphic Wide“.
 BenQ: “Anamorphic 2.4:1“.

 UPCONVERTED CONTENT ON A 2.4:1 SCREEN THROUGH A PANAMORPH LENS.
 Content is optically and losslessly compressed through a standard-throw Panamorph anamorphic lens, or optically and losslessly expanded through a short-throw Panamorph anamorphic lens (a wider version of the above image), to correct the residual vertical stretch from the digital upconversion process.
-This restores the original 2.4:1 movie aspect ratio while retaining the significant performance enhancement from the upconverted pixels for greater visual clarity combined with a net brightness increase of approximately 30% with a CDR lens and 22% for with a DCR lens projectors over projection of the original movie.
+This restores the original 2.4:1 movie aspect ratio while retaining the significant performance enhancement from the upconverted pixels for greater visual clarity combined with a net brightness increase of approximately 30% with an Alpha or CDR lens and 22% with a DCR lens over non-anamorphic projection.